 Carrie Smith, a freelance expert, did this before leaving her bookkeeping/business account job.

 I wanted to replace my day job income while having the freedom and flexibility of taking time off work whenever I wanted.
 No more asking for permission!

 And in three months’ time, she was able to achieve her big goal!

-Having a big goal not only helps you keep focused, but it also increases your motivation and achievement, according to the Harvard Initiative of Learning and Teaching.
+Having a big goal not only helps you keep focused, but it also increases your motivation and achievement.

 When you start working for yourself, you’re not going to have someone else tell you what to do.
 So, by making a big goal and sticking to it early on, it’ll only help give you the skill set you need to succeed once you make the leap into solopreneurship.